 Sustainable fashion is ethical, eco-friendly and slow

-- eco-fashion has little to no impact on the environment and is mindful of the resources it uses.
+- eco-fashion has little to no impact on the environment and is mindful of the resources it uses

 Why is sustainable fashion great for our environment?

-1. Little environmental impact
+1. Minimal environmental impact

 2. The materials they use – and how, where and by whom they have been produced

-3. Minimize waste
+3. Minimizing waste

-- reusing left-over materials or selling them as scraps to other companies that can take advantage of them
+- reusing leftover materials or selling them as scraps to other companies that can take advantage of them

 This involves everything that has to do with how workers are treated: wages, health insurance, safety in the workplace, work stability,…

 It’s a serious eye-opener.

-As a consumer, you make the decisions
+As a consumer, you make the decisions that matter